mustafaozhan/GoogleIntegratedSystemConky/README.md

 I used

-<a href="https://github.com/kunesj/conkyKeep">conkyKeep</a>for Google Keep integration.
+<a href="https://github.com/kunesj/conkyKeep">conkyKeep</a> for Google Keep integration.

-https://github.com/insanum/gcalcli for Google calendar integration.
+<a href="https://github.com/insanum/gcalcli">gcalcli</a> for Google calendar integration.

-And lastly apperance highly customized from https://blog.icanbeacoder.com/inifinity-conky-theme/
+And lastly apperance highly customized from  <a href="https://blog.icanbeacoder.com/inifinity-conky-theme/ ">